kbabhishek4/clustering/README.md

 clustering
 ==========
-K-MEAN clustering in PHP for a single dimension array
+clustering in PHP for a single dimension array and more